 Constipation and passing hard or large stools can prevent an anal fissure from healing and can also trigger a recurrence.
 To reduce the risk of constipation and straining excessively when passing a stool, you should:

-If you regularly have anal fissures, your GP or consultant may recommend surgery.
+If you regularly have anal fissures, your doctor may recommend surgery.
 There are a number of surgical procedures that can successfully treat anal fissures.
+However, these procedures can increase your risk of temporary or permanent loss of bowel control (bowel incontinence).
 Your doctor will discuss your options with you.

 Children receive the same treatments for anal fissures as adults.
 However, they are more likely to resist the urge to pass a stool due to discomfort.
 A doctor may, therefore, prescribe them laxatives to soften the stools while the fissure heals.

 Most anal fissures heal in 1–2 weeks.
 However, if your anal fissure does not heal in this time, your doctor may suggest further treatments.
 These treatments relax the anal sphincter muscle, which increases blood supply to the anus and therefore aids healing: